-When we write a new post, it’s always a good idea to link back to old posts so that readers will find the old posts, and search engines will re-crawl the old blog posts.
+When writing a new post, it’s always a good idea to link back to old blog posts so that readers will stick around your site for longer and also so that search engines can re-crawl these old posts.

-It is always a good idea to use proper heading tags for effective SEO, especially when you are writing a long post.
-Please refer to the following posts for a better understanding of how to use headings within blog posts.< Link1> <Link 2>
+It is always a good idea to use proper heading tags for effective SEO writing, especially when you are writing a long post.

 According to the SEO community, it’s a good idea to use your keywords in H1, H2, and H3 tags.

-- Post title for readers & search engine (keywords in H1, H2, H3 and post title)
+- Post title for readers & meta title for search engine (keywords in titles).

-Let us know if you have any questions, or if you have any other suggestions.
-Feel free to use our comments section below!
+Let us know if you have any questions or if you have any other SEO writing suggestions.
+Share your thoughts in the comments section!

 Do you know someone who can benefit from the information in this post?
 Share it with them on Twitter, Facebook, or Google Plus!